AfricaBirdData/ABAP/README.md

 Earth Engine) and under development, so use with caution and please send any feedback!

+For those of you that come from the SABAP package, please note that we have changed Sabap by Abap in the functions names so `getSabapData()` now becomes `getAbapData()`, etc. Sorry for the inconvenience!

 ## INSTRUCTIONS TO INSTALL

 To install from GitHub using the